-Since the first annual Lao American Writers Summit gathering took place in Minneapolis back in 2010, like-minded Lao Americans Danny Khotsombath and Chanida Phaengdara Potter decided to write about their experiences as Lao Americans raised in the Mild Mild Midwest.
-Little Laos on the Prairie (LLOTP) was born in 2011, with the goals of telling our stories, sharing our history and our love of reconnecting with our roots, culture, community, and news that connect the diaspora communities to the Mekong memories of Southeast Asia.
+After the first annual Lao American Writers Summit in Minneapolis, back in 2010, like-minded Lao Americans Danny Khotsombath and Chanida Phaengdara Potter were inspired to write about their experiences as Lao Americans raised in the Mild Mild Midwest.
+So, in 2011, armed with creative energy and enveloped with the aching desire to reconnect with their roots, culture, and community, Little Laos on the Prairie (LLOTP) began sharing stories of its deep, chaotic history via waves of contributors; all with the shared goal of connecting the diaspora communities, to the Mekong memories of Southeast Asia.

 “Writing is reflection.
 It gives hope, meaning, and best of all: a voice.”

-Chanida Phaengdara Potter is a community development nonprofiteer.
+Chanida Phaengdara Potter is an equity amplifier, community architect, disruptive storyteller and durian fanatic.
 She enjoys crafting stories from the underrepresented and amplifying their voices.
 She’s the founding editor of Little Laos on the Prairie, executive director of The SEAD Project.
 Born in Viengxai, Laos; Chanida’s home is both in Minneapolis, Minnesota and Phone Hong, Laos.
 She has worked 10 years in the nonprofit field on communications, public affairs, community development, and human rights advocacy.
 She has a BA in Global Studies and Communications from University of Minnesota-Twin Cities and a MS in Public Administration from Hamline University.
 Chanida has been featured on Twin Cities Daily Planet, Asian American Press, The Uptake, Minnesota Public Radio, Star Tribune, Pioneer Press, Voice of America; among others.
-She currently serves on the board for the award-winning citizen journalism organization, Twin Cities Media Alliance and advisory board for Wilder Research.
+She currently serves on the board for the award-winning citizen journalism organization, Twin Cities Media Alliance.

 “Are you asking the right questions?”